-Coroner identifies two teens killed in Linder Road crash
+Coroner identifies two teens killed in Linder Road crash; parents release statements, photos

 Latest Weather Blog

-Coroner identifies two teens killed in Linder Road crash
+Coroner identifies two teens killed in Linder Road crash; parents release statements, photos

 DENHAM SPRINGS - The Livingston Parish Coroner's office identified two teenagers who were killed in a wreck along Linder Road a week after the crash.